-Studying psychology provides us with much more than an understanding of human behavior.
-It gives us the ability to empathize with all of God’s children, and offers us an opportunity to live out a life of service to those who need our help the most.
+Studying psychology offers much more than an understanding of human behavior — it gives you the ability to empathize with others and live out a life in service of those who need it most.

 The Department of Psychology aims to develop students into professionals who are able to meet the needs of others with realism and intelligence.
-As a student in our department, you will study a broad spectrum of issues concerning human nature, examining both traditional and contemporary psychological research and methods from a distinctly Christian worldview.
-Whether you want to go to graduate school or desire to use your psychology knowledge within other professional arenas, our programs will allow you to dive deeper.
+As a psychology student, you will study a spectrum of issues concerning human nature, examining both traditional and contemporary psychological research and methods from a distinctly Christian worldview.
+Whether you want to go to graduate school or desire to use your psychology knowledge within other professional arenas, PLNU’s psychology programs will allow you to dive deeper.

 John T. Wu, Ed.D.

 Professor of Psychology Dr. John Wu knows that manipulating a yo-yo takes a lot of skill.
 So does teaching psychology classes, doing outside research, and running a private-practice counseling center.

 In 2015, PLNU psychology professor Dr. Dan Jenkins was invited to preach at a Thanksgiving Day service.
 Considering what to share, he felt prompted to write a letter of gratitude to his father to read during the service.

 Life in the Psychology Department

 The Department of Psychology is built on rich collaboration between students and faculty.

 PLNU's psychology department strives for excellence in education and is committed to the support and preparation of students to undertake graduate study in psychology or careers related to mental health, such as marriage and family therapy, counseling, clinical psychology, social and community psychology, and health psychology.
 We also match that commitment in educating students preparing for careers outside of mental health, such as church ministry, business, medicine, law, and more.